Poset-free Families and Lubell-boundedness: Introduction

-We describe constructive methods to generate a surprising variety of $m$-L-bounded and lower-L-bounded posets from old ones in Sections~\ref{sec:CONS} and~\ref{sec:BLUP}.
+Constructive methods to generate a surprising variety of $m$-L-bounded and lower-L-bounded posets from old ones are described in Sections~\ref{sec:CONS} and~\ref{sec:BLUP}.
 All posets generated in this way satisfy the $\pi=e$ conjecture.
 Some of the many interesting problems for further research are discussed in the last section.

+Some of the problems are based on the numerous thoughtful questions and suggestions of the anonymous referees, who also contributed greatly to improving the paper's presentation.